On or around 11/26/2019 (Date of last review)

 Plaintiff's law firm issued a press release on November 27, 2018, announcing the lawsuit.
 According to the press release, Plaintiff alleges that Defendants made false and misleading statements and omissions in the registration statement and prospectus for the Company’s IPO (the “Offering Documents”) and, in so doing, violated Sections 11, 12(a)(2), and 15 of the Securities Act of 1933.

 On March 29, 2019, the Court issued an Order consolidating cases and appointing Lead Plaintiff and Co-Lead Counsel.
 Lead Plaintiff filed a consolidated amended Complaint on May 20.
 Lead Plaintiff corrected two pages of the consolidated amended Complaint on May 22.
+Defendants filed Motions to Dismiss the consolidated Complaint on June 13.
 On June 26, Lead Plaintiff filed a consolidated second amended Complaint.
+On November 26, the Court issued an Order granting in part and denying in part Defendants' Motions to Dismiss.

 Company & Securities Information